PaulSnow/ValidatorAccumulatorX/README.md

 without access to all the data held within the ValAcc itself.

-Use cases include digital identities, IoT security, Supply Chain, Digital Rights Management, Document Management, Loan Origination, Tokenization, Smart Contracts, and pretty much anyting else that can be done on a blockchain.
+Use cases include digital identities, IoT security, Supply Chain, Digital Rights Management, Document Management, Loan Origination, Tokenization, Smart Contracts, and pretty much anything else that can be done on a blockchain.

 The ValAcc is intended to be run on top of the Factom Protocol, and used to extend the use cases that can be built on the Factom Protocol.